 Enrollment Programs for Wandering

 At some point during the disease 70% of people with a diagnosis will wander.
-While this may not be a concern for you yet, tracking programs like MedicAlert® + Alzheimer's Association Safe Return® provide you with greater independence for a longer period of time while offering peace of mind for your family and friends.
+While this may not be a concern for you yet, a wandering response service, such as MedicAlert® with 24/7 Wandering Support, can provide you with greater independence for a longer period of time while offering peace of mind for your family and friends.
+Learn more

 If you need someone to talk with, call our 24-hour Helpline 1.800.272.3900 or schedule a care consultation.

 Additional resources can be found in the "Help & Support" section above.